-To be successfull on investing and trading on forex market, it is necessary to be clear about hiw leverage and margin work
+To be successfull on investing and trading on trading market, it is necessary to be clear about hiw leverage and margin work

-Even if exchange rates does not vary too much and too fast, losses and profits at Forex are usually higher in comparison to stock markets.
+Even if exchange rates does not vary too much and too fast, losses and benefits at Trading are usually higher in comparison to stock markets.
 The 100:1 leverage is set by almost all brokers, so you can sell or buy €100,000 even if you have only €1,000 on your trading account.
-Although you can find Forex brokers that offer more favorable terms, for example, the leverage as big as 400:1.
-As for Forex trading, leverage may not play on your side, but against you.
+Although you can find Trading brokers that offer more favorable terms, for example, the leverage as big as 400:1.
+As for trading, leverage may not play on your side, but against you.
 For example, if you expected the currency rate direction, bit it goes to the opposite one, leverage can increase losses rather seriously.

 Leverage and risks